ArmisSecurity/blueborne/README.md

 It achieves code execution on a Google Pixel Android smartphone running version 7.1.2 with Security Patch Level July or August 2017.
 This code can also be altered a bit in order to target other Android smartphones.

+All code can be found under android dir.

 For more details you may read the full technical white paper available here:

 https://www.armis.com/blueborne/